PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Overman/README.md

 ## Overman
 <img src="https://github.com/user-attachments/assets/4c264bea-e1f3-4273-8e87-9d62f9cf0355" alt="overman_good" width="300" height="300">

-> If you die, tonight, learn a good player per night.
+> Each night*, if the dead equal or outnumber the living, you learn an evil player.

 *There is nothing going on with the mine.
-I am the owner, don't you dare go against my judgement.*
+I will only take action if i see real proof.*

-### The Overman finds who to trust when they realise problems are really happening.
+### The Overman hunts down the dangers lurking when they have seen their destruction.
-- The Overman wakes to learn information if they die, during the day or night.
+- The Overman only wakes to learn information if there are as many or more dead players than alive.
-- The Overman learns an equal number of good players to the night number, even if they were created later in the game.
+- The Overman learns an evil player each night.
+If it is a big game we reccomend avoiding showing the Demon immediately.

 ### How to run
-If the Overman dies, mark them **Crumbling**.

-During that night, wake the Overman, point at a good player per night.
+When the number of dead players equals or exceeds the number of alive players, add a night token to the Overman’s entry on the night sheet.
+Each night, if the Overman has a night token on the night sheet, wake the Overman.
+Point to an evil player.
 Put the Overman to sleep.

 ### Examples
-> The Overman dies on day 1.
-That night they learn the Storeman,

-> On the 3rd day the Skinwalker chooses Chorus and good and the Overman dies, The Overman learns the Skinwalker, the Spotter and Moonshiner.
+> It is night 4, 5 players live, 5 are dead.
+The Overman learns the Vurm.